fhollenbach/RCrashcourse/CourseNotes.md

     ## 4 Hanna   1.66       1992
     ## 5 Signe   1.55       1991

-Each of the vectors are now one column in the new data frame, which we called `student_df`.
+Each of the vectors are now one column in the new data frame, a new object which we called `student_df`.
 Each row in the data frame corresponds to the data (name, height, birth year) for one person (observation).
 Note also how you can assign existing objects to new objects.
 We can again access specific elements of the data frame with the square brackets `[]`.
 However, since the data frame has two dimensions, we need to specify the location of the element by *row* and *column*, e.g., `student_df[row, column]`.

 ``` r
 student_df[1,1] ## element in first row, first column